 specific ports to use

 A Pod is a “logical host” that contains different application containers that are relatively tightly coupled.
-For example, a Pod might include a container with the application as well as a different container that feeds the data to be published by the application.
-The containers in a Pod share an IP Address and port space, are always co-located and co-scheduled, and run in a shared context on the same Node.
+For example, a Pod might include a container with the application as well as a helper container that feeds the data to be published by the application.
+The containers in a Pod share an IP Address, network, port space, volumes, IPC and are always co-located and co-scheduled, and run in a shared context on the same Node.

 Photo from https://dzone.com